ZXS66/SQLServerSync/README.md

 # Methodology

-1. First the app will export all data of source table into a CSV file (located in `./data` folder)
+1. First the app will export all data of source table into a CSV/xlsx file
+2. The exported file will be saved `fileFolder` if specified, otherwise save to default folder `./data`
-2. Then manually copy the CSV file from source environment to destination environment
+3. Then manually copy the CSV/xlsx file from source environment to destination environment
-3. Lastly import the data into destination table by running the app again
+4. Lastly import the data into destination table by running the app again